legendu-net/blog/misc/content/2014-09-07-python-modules.markdown

 3. Clint

 clint is a Python module which is filled with very useful tools for developing command-line applications.
 It supports features such as; CLI colors and indents, simple and powerful column printer, iterator based progress bars and implicit argument handling.

 4. Click

 click is an upcoming Python package for creating command-line interfaces in a composable way with as little code as possible.
-This “Command-line Interface Creation Kit” is highly configurable but comes with good defaults out of the box.
+This "Command-line Interface Creation Kit" is highly configurable but comes with good defaults out of the box.

 5. docopt

-docopt is a lightweight, highly Pythonic package that allows creating command-line interfaces easily and intuitively, by parsing POSIX-style usage instructions.
+docopt is a lightweight,
+highly Pythonic package that allows creating command-line interfaces easily and intuitively, by parsing POSIX-style usage instructions.

 6. Plac

 Plac is a simple wrapper over the Python standard library argparse, which hides most of its complexity by using a declarative interface: the argument parser is inferred rather than written down by imperatively.
 This module targets especially unsophisticated users, programmers, sys-admins, scientists and in general people writing throw-away scripts for themselves, who choose to create a command-line interface because it is quick and simple.

 7. Cliff

 Cliff is a framework for building command-line programs.
 It uses setuptools entry points to provide subcommands, output formatters, and other extensions.
 The framework is meant to be used to create multi-level commands such as subversion and git, where the main program handles some basic argument parsing and then invokes a sub-command to do the work.

-### encryption
+## encryption

 4. gnupg